hyperledger/besu-docs/docs/Tutorials/Kubernetes/Playground.md

 1. The playground is created specifically for developers and ops to become familiar with the deployment of Besu in a Kubernetes environment in preparation for going into a cloud or on-premise environment.
 Thus, it should **not** be deployed into a production environment.
 2. The playground is not a complete reflection of the `dev` and `prod` charts as it does not use `Helm`, but rather static or non-templated code that is deployed through `kubectl apply -f`.
 This means that without `Helm` there will be a significant amount of repeated code.
 This is fine for development but not ideal for a production environment.
-3. There is no automatic key generation which is supported in `dev` and `prod` charts (playground uses static/hard-coded keys).
+3. The playground uses static/hard-coded keys.
+Automatic key generation is only supported in `dev` and `prod` charts.
 4. As the playground is for local development, no cloud integration or lifecycle support is offered.